Cristina-MariaG/JAM_APP/Readme.md

 These app needs the keys from an account stripe.

-We already have some stripe keys, so to test the application we can use those that are already declared.
+We already have some stripe keys, so to test the application we can use those that are already declared (in .env.local)

 ### Prerequisites